-When using buggies on transport, you should always make sure your child is securely fastened and your brake is on at all times when stationary.
+When using buggies on public transport, always make sure your child is securely fastened and your brake is on at all times when stationary.
 Never leave your buggy unattended.

 All London bus routes are served by low-floor, wheelchair-accessible buses.

 This means you can board any bus, unless the driver thinks that it is too crowded for you to travel safely.